erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/21_modelling_the_system.md

 # Modeling the Crane-CMG-Application Systems

+> "The problem is, we don't understand the problem." -- Paul MacCready

 To develop sizing guidelines we need to develop two types of models that let us:

 1. derive abstracted inputs to our sizing